zeroincombenze/rma/rma_sale/README.rst

 To use this module, you need to:

+#. ☰ RMA > Orders > [Create] a new RMA
 #.
-Go to *RMA > Orders* and create a new RMA.
+Select a sales order to be linked to the RMA if you want
 #.
-Select a sales order to be linked to the RMA if you want.
-#.
-Now you can do the rest of the instructions described in the
-   *readme* of the rma module.
+Now you can do the rest of the instructions described in the *readme* of the rma module

 If you want to create one or more RMAs from a sale order:

+#. ☰ Sales > Orders > Orders
 #.
-Go to *Sales > Orders > Orders*.
+Create a new sales order or select an existing one
 #.
-Create a new sales order or select an existing one.
+If the sales order is in 'Sales Order' state you can see on the status bar the button [Create RMA], click it and a wizard will appear
 #.
-If the sales order is in 'Sales Order' state you can see in the status bar
-   a button labeled 'Create RMA', click it and a wizard will appear.
+Modify the data at your convenience and click on [Accept] button
 #.
-Modify the data at your convenience and click on 'Accept' button.
-#.
 As many RMAs as lines with quantity greater than zero will be created.
 Those RMAs will be linked to the sales order.

 The customer can also create RMAs from a sales order portal page:

 #.
 Go to a confirmed sales order portal page.
 #.
 In the left sidebar you can see a button named 'Request RMAs'.
 #.
-By clicking on this button a popup will appear to allow you to define
-   the quantity per product and delivery order line.
+By clicking on this button a popup will appear to allow you to define the quantity per product and delivery order line.
 #.
-Click on the 'Request RMAs' button and RMAs will be created linked to
-   the sales order.
+Click on the [Request RMAs] button and RMAs will be created linked to the sales order.